Skip to content

 Can a roofing company remove and reinstall solar panels?

-Not legally on their own.
-Solar panel removal involves working with energized DC electrical systems under NEC 690 rules, and most jurisdictions require either a licensed electrician or a qualified PV contractor — often a NABCEP-certified individual on the project.
-A roofing crew without these credentials can void the panel product warranty, create an electrical safety hazard, and trigger a utility interconnection problem when the system goes to be re-energized.
+A roofing company should not handle the solar disconnect and reset unless it also has the qualified solar/electrical side covered.
+Solar panel removal involves working with DC electrical systems under NEC 690 rules, and local requirements can require a licensed electrician, qualified PV contractor, or NABCEP-certified professional on the project.
+A roofing crew without those qualifications can create warranty, electrical safety, and utility interconnection problems when the system goes back online.
 EnergiSense holds both the GAF Master Elite roofing credential and NABCEP PV credential, which is why we can do both scopes under one project plan.

 How long does the panels-off period last?